Bias in research – is women’s health being overlooked?

 Gender biological bias contributes to health inequity worldwide [1] due to the lack of research into women's health.
 Historically, for conditions that affect both sexes, women, especially women of colour, have been underrepresented in clinical trials [2].

 Health research has heavily focused on men, with the results applied to women under the assumption that female bodies would react to drugs and medical therapies in the same way [3].
-Yet, the reason for women not being included in these trials has ranged from inconsistencies in data due to their changing monthly cycle of hormones to safety precautions if a woman becomes pregnant.
-The underrepresentation of women in medical research has meant women’s diseases are sometimes missed, misdiagnosed, or remain a total mystery.
+The reasons given for women not being included in these trials has ranged from data inconsistencies due to changing hormones, to safety precautions if a woman becomes pregnant.

-Studies show that often women are less likely than men to receive more advanced diagnostic and therapeutic interventions [4].
-Producing biased knowledge through research carried out on men, and then generalising the results has been criticised since the 1970s [5].
-Without inclusive research that includes sex differences in study design and analysis, both men and women could be missing out on disease risk factors, diagnosis, and treatment.
+Studies show that women are often less likely than men to receive more advanced diagnostic and therapeutic interventions [4].
+The practice of producing biased knowledge through research carried out on men, and then generalising the results has been criticised since the 1970s [5].

 Why have women been underrepresented in clinical research?